hubr33/OneHand-Bandit/README.md

-Simply ChatBox project in vanilla JavaScript
+Simply OneHand Bandit project in vanilla JavaScript

 Type in VSC console: git clone https://github.com/hubr33/OneHand-Bandit.git Open this project with LiveServer or double click on index.html